Table of Contents[Hide][Show]

 Sarasota is one of the best beaches close to Disney World if you love eco-tours and learning about marine biology and Florida wildlife.
 An amazing, family-friendly beach destination, there also are lots of things to do in Sarasota with kids.

-Sarasota also in home to the famed Ringling Circus Museum and the Mote Marine.
+Sarasota also in home to the popular Ringling Circus Museum and the Mote Marine Laboratory & Aquarium.
 Both are fun options for all ages.

 Final Thoughts on the Best Beaches Close To Disney World